 We proudly display giant sculptures by local artist John Cerney, who was assisted on occasion by Dong Sun Kim.

-These sculptures are a tribute to the hard-working people employed in the farming community of the Salinas Valley.
-Without them, our country would not be blessed with such abundance.
+While these sculptures are modeled on past employees of our farm, they are also a tribute to all of the hard-working people employed in the farming community of the Salinas Valley.
+Without them, our country would not be blessed with such an abundance of fruits and vegetables.

 Moving away from the stand, we next encounter two more figures.
 The kneeling man, holding a handful of dirt, is the farmer.
 It is his job to oversee the entire farming operation, from planting to water, fertilizer and pest control.
 He must coordinate everyone’s work and thus communicate with all employees, outside service providers, government inspectors and regulators, buyers and sellers.
 More than anyone, he has to know how to do everything to insure that all aspects of his complex and fast-paced farming business are in order.